mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Create a user account with a strong password.
 You can do this via the **User** menu >> **New** button.

+   Select the "Email verified" and "Set Initial Password" checkboxes to speed up the process.

    ![Zitadel: Create user](assets/diagrams/iacDeployment/001_cc_zitadel_create_user.png)

 1. Grant appropriate permissions to this new user via the **Authorizations** menu: